 Now, best practice is a term that has been used and abused since the 1980s when I first heard that term coined.

-“A best practice is a method or technique that has consistently shown results superior to those achieved with other means, and that is used as a benchmark.
+“A best practice is a method or technique that has consistently shown results superior to those achieve with other means, and that is used as a benchmark.
 In addition, a “best” practice can evolve to become better as improvements are discovered.
 Best practice is considered by some as a business buzzword, used to describe the process of developing and following a standard way of doing things that multiple organizations can use.”
 (Wikipedia)

 Also: ” …a method or technique that has consistently shown results superior to those achieved with other means, and that is used as a benchmark. ” (The Business Dictionary)

 In the UK, the then Department of Trade and Industry commissioned best practice studies and surveys and coach loads of managers and leaders would arrive at a best practice factory and get a tour around what excellence really looks like.

 Then various quality awards also took hold of the best practice mantle, rewarding businesses with trophies for being “excellent”.

 So, when I mentioned that conscious businesses are climates of openness, truthfulness, reflection and environmental sensing and proactivity, isn’t this just all another name for “best practice”?

 Some conscious businesses are also “best practice” in terms of much of the rhetoric around that bit of jargon.
 But many so called “best practice businesses are also not very conscious?
 How is that so?